mcd500/teep-device/docs/building_without_docker.md

 **Write to SD card**

-Please follow below steps to write the teep-device binaries to SD-card
+Please follow below steps to write the TEEP-Device binaries to SD-card

 - Insert SD card to your PC for Unleashed
 - Edit `platform/keystone/script/sktinst.sh`